MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/msal/adfs-msal-native-app-web-api.md

   5. On the Native App’s Main screen, click on Sign In.
   ![App test](media/adfs-msal-native-app-web-api/native17.png)

-  > [NOTE!]
+> [!NOTE]
 > If you don’t see the native app screen, search and remove *msalcache.bin files from the folder where project repo is saved on your system.

   6. You will be re-directed to the AD FS sign-in page.
 Go ahead and sign in.
   ![App test](media/adfs-msal-native-app-web-api/native18.png)